 The article here provides 5 methods on how to reduce image file size without losing quality, using an online image size reducer like FonePaw Online Photo Compressor being the most convenient one..

-Imagine this: you are going to send an urgent email to an client, but you haven't noticed that the picture file exceeds the maximum file size limit until you add the attachment.
-This is one of the many situation that you need to reduce the image file size.
+Imagine this: you are going to send an urgent email to a client, but the image file is just so large that it exceeds the maximum file size limit.
+This is one of the many situations where you need to reduce the image file size.

-One of the problems in reducing image size is that it might damage the image quality.
-Thus you might wonder how to decrease the image size without damaging its quality.
-Here you are – five smart ways to reduce image size without losing quality.
+One of the problems in reducing image size is that the reduce is often realized at the cost of quality loss of the image.
+Thus, you might wonder how to decrease the image size while maintaining the quality.
+Here we provide five easy ways to reduce image size without losing quality.

-FonePaw Online Photo Compressor is a free online photo compressor which enables you to compress the pictures to smaller sizes without losing the original quality.
-There is no visual difference between the original image and the one after compression.
+FonePaw Online Photo Compressor is a free online photo compressor which enables you to compress the size of the image without losing the original quality.
+There is no visual difference between the original image and the one after the compression.